T

 Avoid

-A hearty sandwich with layers of cured ham, sausage, and steak, covered in melted cheese and a rich, beer-based tomato sauce.
+A famous Porto sandwich made with layers of bread, cured ham, sausage, and steak, covered in melted cheese and a hot thick tomato and beer sauce.
 The bread and sauce are the primary gluten sources.

 Caldo Verde